dfinity/nns-dapp/e2e-tests/README.md

 ./deploy.sh --populate local
 ```

+**PENDING: Setting cycles exchange is not working yet.
+Therefore, the related tests are skipped.**

 This command sets the cycles exchange rate and the list of subnets CMC is authorized to create canisters in.

 Both through proposals which are needed for the e2e tests.